MOJarrett/mojarrett.github.io/_posts/2022-04-06-Building-Free-Website.md

 image: assets/images/css_jquery_book.jpg
 featured: true
 comments: false
+beforetoc: "The website you are currently using was built and is being hosted completely for free.
+It also was very easy to build by utilising and amending existing templates.
+In this guide I will show you how to create and customise your own."
+toc: true
 ---

-The website you are currently using was built and is being hosted completely for free.
-It also was very easy to build by utilising and amending existing templates.
+## Setting up your Repository in Github

 The widely used version control tool Github offers a free hosting service when you use your github username appended with github.io - `USERNAME.github.io`.
 Simply 'fork' an existing repository and use that to build your website from.
 I forked and amended <a href="https://github.com/wowthemesnet/mediumish-theme-jekyll" target="_blank">this repository</a>.